EcoSeal Building Performance Systems

 What this means for the next building

 If your next building is in the BC Interior and you can hit Step 4, the financial case is straightforward.
-SPF over batt and poly costs about $2,305 more per door at the Park Edge spec.
+SPF over batt and poly costs about $2,305 more per door at the same 4-storey spec.
 The FortisBC CNC capital incentive at $2.50 per square foot pays back about $1,865 per door.
-A 4-storey building also unlocks about $50,000 to $77,000 in mechanical downgrade savings (heat pumps and DHW), which works out to $595 to $917 per door.
+A 4-storey building also opens up about $50,000 to $77,000 in mechanical downgrade savings (heat pumps and DHW), which works out to $595 to $917 per door.
 Net position: the developer comes out $215 to $537 per door ahead before any MLI Select financing benefit.

 Those mechanical downgrade figures are engineering estimates, not contractor quotes.
 Get quotes from a mechanical contractor before any pro forma uses them.